 Once in a while, I write an article for this website.
 So far this has happened four times.

 You can reach me at firstname.lastname@example.org.
 If you want to use encryption you can download my PGP key.
 You can also contact me via Matrix.
-Or you can find me on GitHub, YouTube, Mastodon, LinkedIn, and Twitter.
+Or you can find me on GitHub, YouTube, Mastodon, Twitter, and LinkedIn.

-If you really like an article or program I wrote, you can buy me a coffee.
+If you really like an article or program I wrote and want to say thanks, one way you can do so is by buying me a coffee.
 If you’re looking for a detail-oriented C++ or Python developer with Linux, UI design, or computer vision experience, you can check out my résumé.

 - User interface addon for World of Warcraft